exercism/DEPRECATED.help.exercism.io/app/pages/process/submitting-exercises.md

 command to exercism.
 Each version of your submitted code for an exercise is visible on the web site.

+If you get stuck, you can even submit an unfinished solution.
+In this case please also remember to comment on your own solution to explain what you were thinking and where you got stuck.
+You can then evolve to a complete solution eventually using "nitpicks" from other users.

 If you submit wrong file or incomplete file by mistake, you can remove the most recently submitted solution using the following command: